decentraland/decentraland-ecs-utils/README.md

 }
 ```

-> NOTE: The sendRequest() function is asynchronous.
-To access its response, you must use it within an `async` block, together with an `await`.
+> NOTE: The sendRequest() function is asynchronous, since it must wait for the external server to respond back before it can return a response.
+If you need your code to access the data on the request's response, you must use the sendRequest() within an `async` block of code, and add an `await` to the function.

 The `sendRequest()` function also lets you use the following arguments, for sending more advanced requests: